Printed Parts for R2D2

 parts for R2.
 Most of them are beyond my ability to

 manufacture with the tools I've got available.
-While I'm new to 3D
+While I'm not a master of 3D

 printing I've seen what it's capable of doing.

-article "CSR Overview and Files" and the Forum thread "Club Spec: Revisited.... "
+article "CSR Overview and Files" The new CS:R parts have been released in 3D format.
+For more information see the Forum thread "Club Spec: Revisited.... "

-Design's 3D design software and I'm publishing the models as well as in 3D.pdf format.
+Design's 3D design package and I'm publishing the models in STEP AP203

 Leg & Shoulder Parts